-Embark on a journey through the rich history of Roman Britain via ancient roads that were laid almost 2,000 years ago, providing a glimpse into a wealth of historic sites along the way.
-Many of these old thoroughfares can still be traced today, creating unique road trips to pique the interest of any history buff.
+Dreaming of a journey through the rich history of Roman Britain?
+Why not start planning a trip via ancient roads that were laid almost 2,000 years ago, providing a glimpse into a wealth of historic sites along the way?
+Many of these old thoroughfares can still be followed today, creating unique road trips to pique the interest of any history buff.

 The Romans ruled Britain for almost four hundred years and paved more than 3,000 kilometres of roads, connecting formative settlements and impressive fortresses.
-Most of the original roads have been overlaid and altered over the centuries, but there are still certain routes where it’s possible to retrace ancient footsteps for an authentic Roman journey.
-From the famous Ermine Street linking London and York, to Fosse Way, the longest route leading from Exeter to Lincoln, these roads connect towns and cities with a rich Roman heritage – great for those wanting to delve into Britain’s unique and colourful history.
+Most of the original roads have been overlaid and altered over the centuries, but there are still certain routes where you can retrace ancient footsteps for an authentic Roman journey.
+From the famous Ermine Street linking London and York, to Fosse Way, the longest route leading from Exeter to Lincoln, these roads connect towns and cities with a rich Roman heritage – great if you’re wanting to delve into Britain’s unique and colourful history.

 Length: 311 km